Erasmus Study Stays

 The aim of Green Erasmus is to raise awareness of environmental issues and to implement projects in an environmentally sustainable way.

-Acceptable means of transport to/from the host foreign institution are the following: train, bus, boat, or car share.
+Acceptable means of transport to/from the host foreign institution are the following: train, bus, bike, or car share.

 The first journey to the mobility location and the last journey back to the Czech Republic must be made by one of the above-mentioned means.
 Participants must keep evidence of such a journey (tickets).